Have Your Say!

 Any THS staff member is able to receive informal (verbal) and formal (written) feedback and complaints.
 All informal feedback and complaints that cannot be fully addressed at the level they are received will be directed to higher levels of the organisation.
 The management of formal or serious complaints will be overseen by at least one member of the Executive team.

-No individual or group of individuals will experience any discrimination, or prejudice in their present and future care in THS, due to the provision of feedback or the making of a complaint.
+No individual or group of individuals will experience any discrimination, or prejudice in their present and future care at THS, due to the provision of feedback or the making of a complaint.

 The rights to privacy and confidentiality of all parties affected by a complaint will be upheld at all times.
 Feedback and complaints may be provided anonymously, however anonymity may limit the level of response that will be possible and appropriate.

-- By completing a feedback form available at any office.
+- By completing a feedback form available at any office to submit a compliment, a suggestion or a complaint.

 - By completing our online feedback form.